mathewtrivett/snookbot/README.md

     "stormy": ⛈
 }

-If you choose rainy or stormy, then @snookbot will private message your snook buddy.
+If you choose rainy or stormy, then @snookbot will ask you "Would you like me to let your Snook buddy know?" { Sure | No thanks | No, but could you let X person know } if sure snookbot private message your snook buddy.

     "Looks like {name} is having a { rainy | stormy } day today, maybe check the weather with them in an hour or so?
 Perhaps its just a shower."

+If you have more than a few consecutive stormy or rainy days, then @snookbot will message your line manager.

+    "{ name } has had { X } stormy days out of the past two weeks.
+Perhaps book in some time with them to see they are ok?", "{ name } has had { X } rainy days in a row this last week.
+Perhaps book in some time with them to see they are ok?"

 Question 2: "Are you interruptable this morning?"
 Options: { Yes | No }